ActiDoo/clusterrebootd/README.md

 review.
 All actions are pinned by commit SHA and the workflow continues to use read-only permissions to preserve repository integrity.

+Tagging a commit with `v*` (or invoking the release workflow manually) now builds the packages again, generates release notes from the commits since the previous release via GitHub's API, and publishes the packages, SBOMs, checksum manifests, and optional cosign signatures directly to the GitHub Release.
+Provide `RELEASE_COSIGN_KEY`/`RELEASE_COSIGN_PUB` secrets (base64-encoded) and a
+`RELEASE_COSIGN_PASSWORD` secret when signing should be enabled; otherwise the workflow ships unsigned artefacts while still verifying checksums and SBOMs.

 ## Example Configuration

 The repository ships an annotated sample at `examples/config.yaml` that